flujo-app/CommunityAI/README.md

 "Sharing" Screen:
 <img width="1202" height="832" alt="image" src="https://github.com/user-attachments/assets/ef20f95e-a199-4058-adf9-d9782de5a005" />

+## Known Issues:
+- Goose returns "Ran into this error: Server error: Community peers are busy or unreachable.
+Please try again shortly.
+Please retry if you think this is a transient or recoverable error." -> A fix is on the way

 ## System requirements

 A dedicated GPU is optional.
 These are practical starting guidelines for the